|Release date: 10 Nov 2012|

 Bus Stop largely revolves around the lives of undergraduate students but the lead character in the film is Sreenu ( Prince ).
 He is head over heels in love with Sailaja (Sri Divya).
 His friends also have their own love tracks.
 Rather than a set story line, the film keeps revolving around emotions and scenarios which parents and youngsters experience in real life.

 The basic theme of the film is about the lifestyles of youngsters these days and the challenges faced by parents in keeping tabs.
-The youngsters fall in love with members of the opposite sex – some for fun and some sincerely.
+The youngsters fall in love with girls – some for fun and some sincerely.
 There is the character of Seema (Hasika) , who falls in love with one guy while she flirts around with another just to keep receiving expensive gifts.

 Plus Points :

-If you love adult comedies, crude language and sexual humour , Bus Stop is going to be highly enjoyable for you.
+If you love adult comedies, crude language and double meaning humour , Bus Stop is going to be highly enjoyable for you.
 Youngsters will connect instantly with the dialogues and the scenarios shown in the movie and director Maruthi has ensured that the film stays true to its target audience.

 Comedy quotient is maintained right through the movie and pace of narration is generally fast.
 Prince and Sri Divya have done a good job in the movie.
 More than Prince, it is Sri Divya who takes the cake with a spirited performance.
 Hasika who has played the character of Seema is pretty good.